 RGB Color: 3-byte object that permits selecting a particular colour by precisely specifying the luminosity level of each output channel (R, G and B).
 Therefore, each of the three bytes is related to one specific channel.
-Note that dimming through this object sets the luminosity value for W to 0%

-When entering the parameter edition of LUMENTO X4 RGBW for the first time, the following window will be shown:
+When entering the parameter edition of LUMENTO X3 RGB for the first time, the following window will be shown: